mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Description
 ~~~~~~~~~~~
 Given a word sequence (or probability estimates over a small number of the
-most probable word sequences), a kim software agent must attempt to determine
+most probable word sequences), a voice interface software agent must attempt
-what action(s) is (are) being requested of the rover.
+to determine what action(s) is (are) being requested of the rover.

 Criticality
 ~~~~~~~~~~~